acrolinx/acrolinx-proxy-sample/README.md

 Make sure that you configured your VM, operating system, and backend to allow connections with modern [TLS versions](https://en.wikipedia.org/wiki/Transport_Layer_Security).

-*Note:* [test-ssl.acrolinx.com](https://test-ssl.acrolinx.com) is configured to allow more TLS versions than typical production instances usually do.
-The reasoning behind this is to support older environments and simplify testing.
 Please make sure to test with an appropriate configuration before rollout.

 ## License